dkd/php-populate/README.md

 * Is simple and fast - no use of Reflection, code generation and such
 * Uses getters and setters - always respects your public API
+* Does not add overloaded methods - avoids magic behavior
 * Is bi-directional - populates *and* exports properties
 * Can perform mapping - input's property names can be different from target's
 * Can populate and export properties selectively with or without mapping